Closing Date for Applications: April 28, 2017

-4. Applications - Applicants should submit a completed and signed application with supporting data attached, including an approved master's thesis proposal or a dissertation prospectus outlining of the purpose and scope of the research project, and a proposed budget.
+Documents to be Submitted - Applicants should submit a completed and signed application with supporting data attached, including a copy of an approved dissertation outline.
 Additionally, candidates must arrange for submission of official transcripts of undergraduate and graduate course work, and letters of recommendation as specified on the application form.
 Allow sufficient lead time so that all supporting documents are received by the Naval History and Heritage Command in advance of the April 28, 2017, deadline date.
-Application forms are available from the Senior Historian, at the address above on online, Eller Grant Application.
-N.B.: Applicants for the Rear Admiral John D. Hayes Pre-doctoral Fellowship in U.S. Naval History will automatically be considered for the Eller Graduate Research Grant and do not need to submit a separate application for the Eller Grant.

-5. Evaluation and Selection - Applications will be screened by the professional staff of the Naval History and Heritage Command.
-The Director of Naval History will make the final selection in each case.
+Evaluation and Selection - Applications will be screened by the professional staff of the Naval History and Heritage Command.
+Recommendations on those applicants considered best qualified will be submitted to the Director of Naval History, who will make the final selection.
 All awards are based on merit, regardless of race, color, creed, or sex.
-Evaluation is based on evidence of ability, the letters of recommendation, and the nature of the proposed research and its potential contribution to modern scholarship on the history of the United States Navy.

-7. Taxes - For the tax implications of the award, recipients should consult the Internal Revenue Service and their state revenue offices or their tax advisors.
-Recipients will be required to report their social security numbers before receiving payments.
+Taxes - For the tax implications of the award, recipients should consult the Internal Revenue Service and their state revenue offices or their tax advisors.
+Recipients will be required to report their social security numbers before receiving payments